3 Bedroom Home in Atlantic City - $84,900

-INVESTOR ALERT - Purchase for about 1.5 BITCOINS!
-TAXES greatly reduced by the city!!
+INVESTOR ALERT - Buy now for about 1.5 BITCOINS! - TAXES greatly reduced by the city!!
 Prime location, 3bdrm row home.
-You can see the Ocean Resort Casino, Hard Rock, and the showboat from your front door step!!
+Views of the Ocean Resort Casino, Hard Rock, and the showboat from your front door step!!
 Fixed up and currently leased for $15,600 annually.
-Can be purchased together with 711 & 719 Harris Pl, each unit is rented for $1300 p/m for a combined total of nearly $47,000 gross rents!!
+Can be purchased together with 711 & 715 Harris Pl, each unit is rented for $1300 p/m for a combined total of nearly $47,000 gross rents!!
 Ocean Casino, Hard Rock, and Show Boat are only 4 blocks away along with the Beach and Boardwalk, and Golden Nugget, Harrahs, and Borgata are about 7 or 8 blocks away!
 Good central location in a happening part of town.
+Pictures were taken during reno earlier last year before tenant moved in.

 3 Bedroom Home in Atlantic City - $84,900